Enniskillen: Rail – historic

-Railway lines from Enniskillen railway station linked the town with Derry from 1854, Dundalk from 1861, Bundoran from 1868 and Sligo from 1882.
-By 1883 the Great Northern Railway (Ireland) absorbed all the lines except the Sligo, Leitrim and Northern Counties Railway, which remained independent throughout its existence.
-In October 1957 the Government of Northern Ireland closed the GNR line, which made it impossible for the SL&NCR to continue and forced it also to close.
+Railway lines from Enniskillen railway station linked the town with Derry (Londonderry and Enniskillen Railway) from 1854, Dundalk (Irish North Western Railway) from 1861, Bundoran (Enniskillen and Bundoran Railway) from 1868 and Sligo from 1882.
+By 1883 the Great Northern Railway (Ireland) absorbed all the lines except the Sligo, Leitrim and Northern Counties Railway (SLNCR), which remained independent throughout its existence.
+In October 1957 the Government of Northern Ireland closed the GNR lines, which made it impossible for the SLNCR to continue and forced it to also close.

 Rail – current

-The nearest railway station to Enniskillen is Sligo station which is served by multiple trains to Dublin Connolly and is operated by Iarnród Éireann.
+Today the nearest railway station to Enniskillen is Sligo station which is served by multiple trains to Dublin Connolly and is operated by Iarnród Éireann.
 The Dublin-Sligo railway line has a two-hourly service run by Iarnród Éireann.
 A connecting bus from Sligo via Manorhamilton to Enniskillen is operated by Bus Éireann.

 Bus

 Bus service to Enniskillen is provided by both Ulsterbus and Bus Éireann, from Enniskillen bus station.
 Number 261, 261b and X261 Goldline buses run from Belfast to Enniskillen.
 Bus Éireann Route 30 runs from Donegal to Dublin Airport/Dublin City via Enniskillen.